scmschmidt/trento_checks_for_supportconfig/README.md

 To run checks, for each supportconfig an individual container must be started.
 Such a container runs the `trento-agent` inside and connects to Wanda.
-For Wanda the container represents just a host which shell be checked.
+For Wanda the container represents just a host which shall be checked.
 The content of the supportconfig as well as all the additional support files are placed inside the container in a way, the `trento-agent` accepts it as system data.

 Currently there are two types of Trento checks.
 Single checks and multi checks. \